tomergroisman/see-me/README.md

 # SeeMe

 This project was mabe by 2021 [miLAB](http://milab.idc.ac.il) (Media Innovation Lab) prototype program, IDC Hertzelyia.\
-The product helps children on elemenatry school age to handle offensive content they encounter while using the web and social media.
+The product helps children of elemenatry school age to handle offensive content they encounter while using the web and social media.

 ## Components